I should have kept a journal

 — Cormac McCarthy

 But maybe it doesn’t have to be words, if a picture truly speaks a thousand words, then the many thousands of photographs I have amassed are a library equal to tens of millions of words.
 Surely those count, so vivid an aid to our memories.
 Yet there are no photos from the day I returned home from school to find an ambulance parked on my street, the front door left open, me stepping inside to discover that my brother had attempted suicide – again.
-Nothing but memories exist of his apology, his shame, my confusion, my anger, my mother’s despair.
+Nothing but memories exist of his apology, his shame, my confusion, my anger, mums’ despair.

 Photos cannot capture lifes most intimate moments, the excitement of reading something profound and feeling it careening through the mind, tearing down walls of ignorance, knowing that your view of the world has forever changed; of being drenched in sweat, muscles tired and torn from a hard day labouring beneath a hot sun; the bliss of falling in love, of discovering yourself in another persons eyes; the pain of realising that love cannot overcome every obstacle, having tried so hard.
-When we look back at a photo of ourselves – or one that we took – we are not that person anymore and try as we might, we cannot look upon it as we would have then.
+When we look back at a photo of ourselves – or one that we took – we are not that person anymore and try as we might, we can never see as we did then.
 Every change that time and life have wrought in us since that moment are brought to bear in the self-preserving service of reshaping and re-writing our history to what we wish it would have been.
 Photos capture events and prompt our recall, but they cannot preserve our memories as our own words can.
 A picture may speak a thousand words, but nothing beats twenty words chosen carefully and immortalised on the page by which we can confront and remember ourselves honestly well into the future.

 But what’s the use?
 Why do we need to remember?
 To that I can only say I’ve never regretted keeping a journal, only not doing so.
 There are no answers in ignorance, I can’t reflect on nor learn any more from the things I’ve forgotten but I’ve learned countless lessons from those things I have refused to forget.
 Through my journal I have spotted the patterns that emerge in my relationships, the good and the bad, realised I was unkind to a good friend and atoned, noticed the writing on the wall about a job, seen myself at my best and at my worst and, drawing on all those lessons, built a life that thrills me in its daily riches and its dawning possibilities.